ScriptedAlchemy/webpack-external-import/README.md

     ]
 }
 ```
-then add the babel plugin to babelrc:
+Then add the babel plugin to babelrc:

 **.babelrc**
 ```json